-The proceeds of the issue of ESG Notes will not be segregated and will be available to cover all losses on the balance sheet of the Issuer in the event of insolvency or resolution of the Issuer
+The proceeds of the issue of ESG Notes will not be segregated and will be available to cover all losses on the balance sheet of the Issuer in the event of insolvency or resolution of the Issuer purposes (for instance, in a sub-account) in accordance with the ICMA Green Bond Principles.

-The net proceeds (or equivalent amount thereof) of the issue of any ESG Notes which, from time to time, are not yet allocated as funding for Eligible Green and Social Assets may be separately identified from the Issuer's other funds strictly for accounting purposes (for instance, in a sub-account) in accordance with the ICMA Green Bond Principles.
 However, such proceeds will not be segregated from the Issuer's assets or capital.
 There is nothing that prevents ESG Notes and any proceeds of such ESG Notes being used to absorb any and all losses of the Issuer or the BCP Group in general in the same way as other liabilities of the Issuer or the BCP Group.

-In particular, the Notes will be subject to the exercise of the general bail-in tool and other applicable BRRD tools to the same extent and with the same ranking as any other note which is not an ESG Note.
+In particular, the Notes will be subject to the exercise of the general bail-in tool and other applicable BRRD tools to the same extent and with the same ranking as any other note which is not a ESG Note.
 Further, ESG Notes, as with other notes, will be fully subject to the application of CRR II eligibility criteria and BRRD requirements and, as such, proceeds from the Notes will cover all losses in the balance sheet of the Issuer regardless of their "green", "social" or "sustainable" label.
 Additionally, their labelling as ESG Notes will not (i) affect the regulatory treatment of the Notes as own funds and/or eligible liabilities (as applicable) or (ii) have any impact on their status as indicated in Condition 2 (Status of the Notes).